 III.
 Practice Based Learning and Improvement

-The resident will be instructed on how to assimilate the scientific evidence and to achieve improvements in patient care.
+The residents will be instructed on how to assimilate the scientific evidence and to achieve improvements in patient care.
 They will become familiar with outcome studies regarding core support methodologies for the critically ill patient, with an emphasis on anticipation and elimination of preventable complications that have traditionally been associated with critical care.
 They will participate in monthly Critical Care Journal Club sessions, as well as daily critical care talks with the faculty.

 IV.
 Interpersonal and Communication Skills

-The resident will further develop their communication skills, both with surgical colleagues, medical consultants, nurses, other support staff, patients, and their families.
+The residents will further develop their communication skills, both with surgical colleagues, medical consultants, nurses, other support staff, patients, and their families.
 During the preoperative period, critically ill surgical and trauma patients are extremely vulnerable, as are their loved ones.
 Communication during this time requires a great deal of understanding, insight and compassion.

-The resident will have ample opportunities and faculty support to develop their professionalism, and, in particular, their sense of the “etiquette of the ICU.”
+The residents will have ample opportunities and faculty support to develop their professionalism, and, in particular, their sense of the “etiquette of the ICU.”
 This will include sensitivity to the high pressure of the SICU and the social and emotional needs of the patient and family during recovery.

 VI.
 Systems Based Practice

-The resident will further develop understanding of critical care management practices here in the Douglas Hospital, as well as how other systems of care are delivered in other hospitals in the, community, in other states, and other nations.
+The residents will further develop understanding of critical care management practices here in the Douglas Hospital, as well as how other systems of care are delivered in other hospitals in the, community, in other states, and other nations.
 Principles of cost containment (drugs, ICU length of stay, for example) will be taught as core principles of quality.
 The potential contributions of anesthesiologists to the entire perioperative experience will be appreciated, and emphasized as an extension of the perioperative home.